mainulhossain123/cf_dns_extract/README.md

 This Python script is designed to extract DNS records from Cloudflare zones and save the extracted data into a CSV file.
 The script fetches zone and DNS record data via the Cloudflare API and organizes it in a structured format.

+###PLEASE NOTE: The script is written to be run inside a docker contaimer image therefore all user inputs need to be placed via environment variables.

 ## Prerequisites

 Before running the script, make sure you have the following: